Free Consultation: (314) 724-5059Tap to Call This Lawyer

 Biography

-St. Louis criminal defense & traffic law attorney Andrea Storey Rogers helps people in St. Louis and throughout Missouri with speeding tickets and criminal charges, such as shoplifting, possession of marijuana & drug paraphernalia, leaving the scene of an accident, driving while suspended, minor in possession of alcohol (MIP), withdrawal of guilty pleas, and arrest warrants.
+St. Louis criminal defense & traffic law attorney Andrea Storey Rogers helps people in the St. Louis area and throughout Missouri with speeding tickets and criminal charges, such as shoplifting, leaving the scene of an accident, driving while suspended, minor in possession of alcohol (MIP), withdrawal of guilty pleas, and arrest warrants.
 Andrea offers a free consultation, a flat-fee price quote, and an estimate of your court fines and fees.
-When you call The Rogers Law Firm, you will speak directly with attorney Andrea Storey Rogers.
+When you call The Rogers Law Firm, you will speak directly with attorney Andrea Rogers.
 Andrea has been practicing law in St. Louis since 2005.

 Practice Areas